blablacar/redis-client/README.md

 ## Usage

-Create a Client and you're down !
+Create a Client and you're done!

 ```php
 $client = new \Blablacar\Redis\Client('127.0.0.1', 6379); // Default values
 $client->set('foobar', 42); // Return 1
 ```

-For more informations about Redis extension see the [nicolasff/phpredis](https://github.com/nicolasff/phpredis).
+For more information about Redis extension see the [nicolasff/phpredis](https://github.com/nicolasff/phpredis).

 ## License